-Sales and Marketing at Mastech InfoTrellis is a single, integrated function spanning across four groups in multiple locations: Marketing, Inside Sales, Principals, and Client Partners.
+Sales and Marketing at our Data and Analytics Services segment is a single, integrated function spanning across four groups in multiple locations: Marketing, Inside Sales, Principals, and Client Partners.

-- Our Marketing team is responsible for designing outbound campaigns around data and business value, for dissemination through our digital channels and industry publications.
-Our Marketing team also works with our experts and thought leaders to create and disseminate data management, data engineering and data science thought leadership articles and white papers. - Our Inside Sales team is responsible for operating integrated email-and-voice outbound marketing campaigns targeted at specific industries and functional populations, on an ongoing basis. - Our onshore team of Principals and Client Partners is responsible for building buyer relationships with prospects and leads, and for converting those conversations into value-positive revenue generating engagements.
+- Our Marketing team is responsible for designing outbound campaigns around data and business value, for dissemination through our omni channels and industry publications.
+Our Marketing team also works with our experts and thought leaders to create and disseminate data management, data engineering and data science thought leadership articles and white papers. - Our Inside Sales team is responsible for operating integrated email outbound marketing campaigns targeted at specific industries and functional populations, on an ongoing basis. - Our onshore team of Principals and Client Partners is responsible for building buyer relationships with prospects and leads, and for converting those conversations into value-positive revenue generating engagements. - Our typical credit terms require our invoices to be paid within 45 to 60-days of receipt by the client.

-In addition to the above, our Partner / Channel Relationships (such as those we have with IBM and Informatica, among others) also provide us with a significant pipeline of opportunities and new business.
+In addition to the above, our Partner / Alliance Relationships (such as those we have with IBM and Informatica, Oracle, among others) also provide us with a significant pipeline of opportunities and new business.
 Furthermore, prospective clients reach us through referrals from our existing client base, our reputation in the data & analytics domain, and through our industry partners.

 Once engaged with a prospect, our approach to value-delivery starts with the definition of a discrete business problem.
-We then master and manage our clients' data and develop data products and deploy purposebuilt advanced analytics, machine learning, and artificial intelligence, to deliver greater business velocity, significant cost reduction, and greater corporate resilience.
+We then master and manage our clients' data and develop data products and deploy purpose-built advanced analytics, machine learning, and artificial intelligence, to deliver greater business velocity, significant cost reduction, and greater corporate resilience.